-Join us at our favorite hunting and fishing locations this week.
+Join us at our favorite Western Washington harvesting locations this week.
 It’s an exciting week as trout start to bite as the night lengthens and cools, salmon season opens in the rivers, hunting season opens for small critters, and bow hunting season opens for deer.

 Goals & Skills Covered:

-Honorable Harvesting Skills will expand include:
+Honorable Harvesting Skills will include:

 • Understand the ethics of harvesting animals